jonwaterschoot/plugdata-daisy-simple/02_components_pd_examples/06_control_voltage/control_voltage_plugdata.md

 ## Pins

 Eurorack and CV signals vary in the range they operate in, on some devices you can setup what this range is.
-Typical ranges are –5 V to 5 V, 0 V to 5 V, 0 V to 10 V ...
+Typical ranges are –5V to 5V, 0V to 5V, 0V to 10V ...

 > The Daisy Seed outputs 0.0V-3.3V out of its DAC outputs.
 And on boards like the Daisy Patch, that signal is amplified to 0.0V-5.0V.
 >
-> The Daisy (unlike Arduino) has GPIO pins.
+> [...]
 So pin D20 can be analog input or even digital output.
 Also worth noting that, even if you decided to use pin D20 as analog A5, it doesn’t care if you’re using an analog component like potentiometer or digital component like a switch as long as the voltage coming in is 0.0V to 3.3V range.

 ADC: all Analog labeled pins: D15 to D25 and D28
 DAC OUT: Only pins D22 and D23

-For arduino / cpp Takumi Ogata posted this: [Let’s Add 4+ More DACs/CVs with Quad DAC!
+If you need more in/out-puts you'll need to add some extra circuitry: e.g. for arduino / cpp Takumi Ogata posted this: [Let’s Add 4+ More DACs/CVs with Quad DAC!
 (Also, I2C tips!)](https://forum.electro-smith.com/t/lets-add-4-more-dacs-cvs-with-quad-dac-also-i2c-tips/3428)

 GPIO overview table of the analog ADC DAC pins: